truthcoin/www.truthcoin.info/_posts/2021-02-05-zside-meltcast.md

 The sidechain is non-interactive -- users can use the "shielded transactions" to melt down tainted coins and withdraw them secretly.
 And you can even plausibly deny that you've ever used the ZCash sidechain -- just walk the coins back the the mainchain, and then send them to yourself a few times.
 None of this involves interacting with another human being.

+## 7. Appendix 2: Multiple Periodic Zcash Sidechains = Shrink Nullifier Set

+    Update Feb 11 (Forgot to mention)

+The zk-snarks used by zCash-tecth, have the problem of an [ever-growing "nullifiers set"](https://twitter.com/oleganza/status/1090771283321675776).
+The set must grow with each z-transaction, forever.

+The only known way to reduce the set, is to reduce it all the way -- *eliminate 100% of the set* by closing down the entire blockchain and starting over with a new blockchain.
+Obviously, in a single-blockchain world, this a non-starter!
+But in a sidechain-world, it is [relatively harmless](https://twitter.com/specialenmity/status/1339943814061043713).

+Thus, a periodic "revolving door" of *multiple zSide sidechains*, is much more effective than a single zSide (or a single zCash).

 -----
 ### Footnotes